DTUSDC/ros/description/launch/readme.md

-This folder is for launching the robot in rviz only
+This folder is for launching the robot in RViz.